 Unless Sponsors have delegated archiving to a CRO, they are responsible for the retention of TMF archiving.
 Typically, during manual paper-based clinical trials, there is a large migration effort at the end of the study to transfer the TMF from the CRO to the sponsor.
 If a CRO has managed the TMF, shipment at the end of the study can be a significant overhead, including trucks of documentation.

 However, if the CRO has been working in a central eTMF system since study startup, there is no need for physical transfer of paper documentation for archiving as the documents have been managed electronically.

 In brief: eTMF systems provide a central location for all pertinent information; eliminating the need for a physical transfer of paper documents and overhead costs related to document shipment.

 The Future: The Convergence of Clinical Data

 In the future, we’ll begin to see the convergence of data repositories for collecting clinical information.
-Regulators have already indicated that the future of eTMF won’t only include documents, instead it will also include the data that's held in ancillary systems, such as CTMS, EDC and Pharmacovigilance systems.
+Regulators have already indicated that the future of eTMF won’t only include documents, instead, it will also include the data that's held in ancillary systems, such as CTMS, EDC and Pharmacovigilance systems.

-All of these systems contain operational or clinical information that give you the ability to understand the state of your clinical studies.
+All of these systems contain operational or clinical information that gives you the ability to understand the state of your clinical studies.
 Today, it seems as though this data is stuck in information silos requiring a tremendous amount of data transfer and system mapping to achieve a unified information source.